What are cockroaches?

 Cockroaches live and nest in a variety of places.
 They prefer to live and feed in the dark.
 Outside, cockroaches nest in flower beds, underneath mulch, inside sewer systems, underneath rocks, in potted plants, behind tree bark, and in piles of firewood.
 Cockroaches that find their way inside nest in warm, dark, humid places, such as underneath bathroom or kitchen sinks, in basements, in crawl spaces, behind large appliances, in cabinets or drawers, and in laundry rooms.

 How do I get rid of cockroaches?

 To completely eliminate cockroaches from your home or business, and prevent a re-infestation, partner with a knowledgeable professional.
 At Pest Czar, our local and experienced professionals can provide the comprehensive pest control services needed to find and eliminate all the cockroaches living in your home or business.
 We can then prevent their return by implementing one of our GreenPro certified pest protection plans.
-For exceptional, eco-friendly cockroach control services in the Baltimore, MD, or Washington DC areas, call Pest Czar!
+For exceptional, eco-friendly cockroach control services in the Baltimore Metro area of Maryland, call Pest Czar!

 How can I prevent cockroaches in the future?

 Preventing problems with cockroaches can be a difficult task.
 There are several things you can do in and around your home or business to keep them out:

 Put into place a professional residential or commercial cockroach control program from Pest Czar.

 Seal gaps or cracks in the foundation and exterior walls of your structure.

 Place weather stripping around all exterior windows and doors.

 Make sure that outdoor trash cans have locking lids placed on them.